networknt/light-doc/content/en/concern/security.md

 ## kid

-Since services are deployed in the cloud without static IP, the traditional push certificates to each service is not working anymore.
-In this framework, each service will pull the certificate from OAuth2 provider key service by a kid from the JWT token header if the key doesn't exist locally.
-This approach that uses kid to identify public key certificate to verify the JWT token also helps if you have more than one key used on your OAuth 2.0 provider.
+Since services are deployed in the cloud without static IP, the traditional push certificates to each service do not work anymore.
+In this framework, each service will pull the certificate from OAuth2 provider key service by a kid from the JWT token header if the key doesn’t exist locally.
+This approach uses a kid to identify public key certificates to verify the JWT token, and will help if you have more than one key used on your OAuth 2.0 provider.
 One use case is that you must support at least two keys during key rotation on a yearly basis to maximize the security.

 Light-4j JwtVerifier also supports standard JWK Key Set by the keyResolver configuration in the security.yml or each framework specific security configuration.